Ashkan-Yaldaie/thesis/documents/Thesis.md

 #### Controlling the security system via Bluetooth

 To be completed, the security system needs to be turn on/off at the right time.
-This can be done by using a keypad to enter the security code or by having a Radio-Frequency Identification (RFID).
+This can be done by using a keypad shown as (b) in Figure 16 to enter the security code or by having a Radio-Frequency Identification (RFID), item (a) in Figure 16.
 But these methods are not utilized for this project.

 <a name="figure-16" />

 <img src="https://github.com/Ashkan-Yaldaie/thesis/blob/master/documents/img/security.jpg">
 Figure 16: Devices which can be used to control the security system

 To turn on/off the security system a Bluetooth device is used.
-This can be a Bluetooth tag or the Bluetooth device from a smartphone.
+This can be a Bluetooth tag shown as (c) in Figure 16 or the Bluetooth device of a smartphone.
 To adopt this technique the following packages were installed:

 `sudo apt-get install bluez`
 `sudo apt-get install python-bluez`